elijah-atkins/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+//To define a React component class, you need to extend React.Component class StatefulComponent extends React.Component {
+// Constructor
+  constructor(props) {
+//When implementing the constructor for a React.Component subclass, you should call super(props) before any other statement.
+Otherwise, this.props will be undefined in the constructor, which can lead to bugs.
+    super(props);
+//assign the initial state to this.state to use local state
+    this.state = {
+      name:"”
+    }
+  }
+//use setState() to update state values this.setState({name: “Elijah”})

 2. Describe the different phases of the component lifecycle.
+Mounting - app is loaded and constructors initialize local state and bind event handlers to instances, and page is fully loaded and displayed
+Updating - runs a continuous loop cycling watching for changes driven by state or handlers.
+Unmount -  app is unmounted

 3. Demonstrate an understanding of class component lifecycle methods.
+Initialization - component is constructed
+ Mounting - component is rendered
+ Updating - component is updated and the application is repainted Unmounting -  Unmounting is the final step of the component lifecycle where the component is removed from the app.

 4. Define stateful logic.
+	Stateful logic is any code that uses state.
+In React this is one of the key concepts behind hooks
 5. Describe how to test a React component with React Testing Library.
+    1 - Add Jest as a dev dependency install Jest -
+      npm install --dev jest
+      yarn add --dev jest

+    2 - Add the "test" script
+      scripts: {
+        "test": "jest --watchAll"
+      }

+    3 - start the test runner in the command line yarn test || npm test

+    4 - Create a test file - file.test.js

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.